naruthk/front-end-web-recipe/README.md

 Most of what I learn about JavaScript come from **Zell Liew**, author and teacher of several things related to JavaScript.
 Thanks, Zell!

+Interested in frameworks / libraries?
+Here are some of the important ones I think you should know for 2018: React, Vue.JS, Angular, Amber, Express, GraphQL, MongoDB, JEST, and Mocha

 ### 🔥 CSS

 - [Box Sizing](/css/BoxSizing.md)